 The next three headings detail the three key elements, thereafter follows their interaction in a coordinated network.

 The network actors are the individuals and organizations to support, establish and carry out the solutions that are available in the network.
 They are:

 - Key stakeholders such as public and private movements and organizations involved in climate change action and biodiversity preservation, and the highly motivated individuals engaged in these movements and organizations.

-- The vast technical knowledge and implementation bases in universities, institutes, private companies, marketing and consulting companies that do their part of needed actions, with or without additional funding.
+- The vast technical knowledge and implementation bases in universities, institutes, private businesses, marketing and consulting companies that do their part of needed actions, with or without additional funding.

 - Small, medium and large companies and corporations in carrying out their social and environmental responsibility convictions and practices.

-- Politicians, governmental agencies and religious organizations who are in a position to directly push needed actions on political and socicolutural levels.
+- Politicians, governmental agencies and religious organizations who are in a position to directly push needed actions on political and sociocultural levels.

 - Affluent and influential individuals who are looking to take their role in restoring society’s planetary habitat, as celebrity activists, managers and funders.